derrix060/MutationTestingPresentation/README.md

 ### Code `coverage`

-A code 100% covered is always good?
-No, this is only one (good) metric, and if is combined with others metrics and techniques, the code will be better.
+Is a code 100% covered always good?
+No, this is only one (good) metric, and if it is combined with other metrics and techniques, the code will be better.

 Use this command to run the tests and generate the report